 Lower Leaf Loss: Lower leaf loss is due to: root rot, high soluble salts, water stress, low light.

 Lower leaf loss results primarily from root loss (root rot and/or high soluble salts) and/or low light conditions.
 The solutions for root rot and high soluble salts include leaching with a fungicide for control of Pythium, Phytophthora and Rhizoctonia.

-The solutions for lower leaf loss that occurs because of a water stress is obvious-water when needed.
-Two solutions for lower leaf loss associated with low light are to 1) space plants and/or 2) apply Promalin to your crop.
+The solutions for lower leaf loss

+that occurs because of a water stress is obvious-water when needed.
+Two solutions for lower leaf loss associated with low light are to 1) space plants and/or 2) apply Fascination to your crop.
 The time when most lower leaf loss occurs is from visible bud stage until flower.
-Therefore, spacing/ Promalin application must occur at visible bud.
-If you desire to apply Promalin, spray lower leaves of plants 1 week before and one week after the visible bud date with 50 ppm Promalin.
+Therefore, spacing and/ or a Fascination application must occur at or around the time of visible bud.
+If you desire to apply Fascination, spray lower leaves (lower 1/3 of plant) of plants one week before and one week after the visible bud date at the 5/5 or 10/10 rate of Fascination.
 Care must be taken to not apply this material to upper leaves or at higher concentrations as undesirable stem elongation can occur.

 Poor Flower Bud Set: Poor bud set is primarily due to the cooling method that was used, the time bulbs were cooled, too early growth retardant application, and whether plants were stressed or grown at non-optimal conditions between emergence and flower initiation.
 In general, case cooled lilies will have a reduced bud set compared to CTF or naturally cooled lilies.
 Overcooled (> 6 weeks) lily bulbs will have reduced flower number as well.
-Lastly, media/air temperature must be maintained between 65 and 67°F from emergence until flower initiation for optimal bud set.
+Media/air temperature must be maintained between 65 and 67°F from emergence until flower initiation for optimal bud set.
 Lastly, growth retardants should not be allied prior to flower initiation if possible.

-Reduced Plant/Leaf Size: This problem usually occurs from underfeeding, bulb mite infestation, and/ or root rot or high soluble salts.
+Reduced Plant/Leaf Size: This problem usually occurs from underfeeding, bulb mite infestation, and/or root rot or high soluble salts.
 Solutions to these problems are outlined in previous sections.